-- 2. Distracting hairstyles will not be permitted. - 3.
-All attire shall be of decent length, not to be any shorter than a maximum of six inches (length of a dollar bill) above the knee when measured in a standing position.
+- 1. Hair must be neat and clean. - 2.
+All attire shall be of decent length.
 Shorts and skirts, which are of appropriate length and hemmed, may be worn.
 Form fitting or stretch material attire, including leggings, are not to be worn as a primary outer garment.
 Apparel worn under an outer garment will not affect the appropriateness of its length.
 Males may not wear tank tops or sleeveless shirts.
 See-through clothing shall not be permitted.
 Midriffs are not to be exposed at any time.
-All students will wear gender appropriate clothing. - 4.
-No jeans or pants will be allowed that have holes or rips above the knee unless a garment or material is worn under them. - 5.
-No visible safety pins, wallet chains, or external chains, oversized necklaces or oversized earrings will be allowed. - 6.
-No clothing/apparel/jewelry, etc. which is distracting, highly conspicuous or which may be associated with gangs or gang activities may be worn.
-Such items include, but are not limited to: arm/leg bands, hats, facial jewelry (including tongue rings of any kind), hair color or distracting facial makeup.
-Males may only wear a single stud ear rings in each ear (spacers and sizers will not be allowed).
-Garments may not be worn in a manner which would be considered "baggy or sagging." - 7.
+All students will wear gender appropriate clothing. - 3.
+No visible safety pins, wallet chains, or external chains, oversized necklaces or oversized earrings will be allowed. - 4.
+No clothing/apparel/jewelry, etc. which is highly conspicuous or which may be associated with gangs or gang activities may be worn. - 5.
 Appropriate shoes must be worn at all times.
-No wheeled shoes will be allowed. - 8.
-Sleep wear, including house shoes, will not be allowed except on specified spirit days. - 9.
-Mustaches and beards must be kept neatly trimmed. - 10.
-All girls tops must have straps at least 21/4" wide. - 11.
-Clothing with writing or pictures which are suggestive or symbolic of drugs, alcohol, sex or anything illegal or immoral are not to be worn. - 12.
-No clothing will be permitted which, in the discretion of the administration, attracts undue attention or disrupts the educational process and setting. - 13.
-Elementary students must wear shoes with backs. - 14.
+No wheeled shoes will be allowed. - 6.
+Sleep wear, including house shoes, will not be allowed except on specified spirit days. - 7.
+Mustaches and beards must be kept neatly trimmed. - 8.
+All girls tops must have straps at least 21/4" wide. - 9.
+Clothing with writing or pictures which are suggestive or symbolic of drugs, alcohol, sex or anything illegal or immoral are not to be worn.

+- 10. No clothing will be permitted which, in the discretion of the administration, is indecent and inappropriate for a school setting. - 11.
+Elementary students must wear shoes with backs. - 12.
 Exceptions to the dress code shall be permitted by the administration, with prior approval, to allow wearing of activity, sports, or organizational attire on the day of the activity or event.